top of page

 Research emphasis: Host plant defense signaling in response to a coevolved herbivore combats introduced herbivore attack

 Anastasia produced one lead-author publication and a co-authored publication focused on understanding the invasive insect pest Cactoblastis cactorum in comparison to a similar native stem borer Melitara prodenialis.
 Together we discovered that host plants defend vigorously against the native herbivore, but lack defense responses against the newly associated species.
 We also discovered that these defense limitations can be overcome somewhat when defending plants grow in the presence of non-defending hosts.
-Anastasia completed a Ph.D. in Entomology with Dr. Kun Yan Zhu at Kansas State University where she is currently a postdoctoral researcher.
+Anastasia completed a Ph.D. in Entomology with Dr. Kun Yan Zhu at Kansas State University where she is currently a researcher.

 Dylan P. DeRouen - M.A. in Biology, May 2020